 Teams ($34.12/month): Everything in Pro plus team management — multiple users, role-based permissions, shared scenario folders.
 If two or more people need to edit scenarios, Teams is necessary.

 For most solo operators or small businesses, Core is the right answer.
 Jump to Pro only if you need the execution history search.
 Jump to Teams only if you’re sharing access with colleagues.
+Evaluating open-source options too?
+Our n8n pricing guide covers the self-hostable alternative.

 Make.com vs Zapier Pricing: The Real Comparison

 Zapier’s pricing model is fundamentally different, which makes direct comparison tricky.
+For the full breakdown, see our Zapier pricing guide.

 | Comparison Point | Make.com Core ($10.59/mo) | Zapier Starter ($29.99/mo) |